Y2not2nd/ML-Credit-Card-Fraud-Detector/README.md

 The emphasis is on how data, models, APIs, and monitoring work together as a system, not just on achieving a particular accuracy score.

----

-## Tech stack
+Tech stack

 This project is built using the following technologies:

-* **Python 3.10**
+Python 3.10
 Used for data preparation, feature handling, model training, evaluation, and serving logic.

-* **scikit-learn**
+scikit-learn
 Used to train a binary classification model for fraud detection.

-* **pandas and NumPy**
+pandas and NumPy
 Used for data manipulation, preprocessing, transformation, and batch handling.

-* **MLflow**
+MLflow
 Used to track experiments, parameters, metrics, and model artifacts, enabling reproducibility and traceability across training runs.

-* **BentoML**
+BentoML
 Used to package the trained model and expose it as a production-style HTTP inference service with defined request and response schemas.

-* **Streamlit**
+Streamlit
 Used as a lightweight user interface to upload CSV files and trigger batch predictions.

-* **Prometheus**
+Prometheus
 Used to scrape inference-level metrics directly from the BentoML service.

-* **Grafana**
+Grafana
 Used to visualise traffic patterns, latency, and service behaviour over time.

----

-## Why I built this
+Why I built this

 This project started as a learning-focused exercise alongside ML and MLOps coursework.